Australian Inflation Rate: Will It Drop Below 3% In 2024?

 Expert Tip.

-It’s also escalated Israel’s conflict with Iran, including triggering the first-ever direct strike on Israel by Iran in April, a subsequent Israeli counterstrike — and fears of a wider regional war breaking out.
+The Israel-Hamas war has escalated Israel’s conflict with Iran, including triggering the first-ever direct strike on Israel by Iran in April, a subsequent Israeli counterstrike.

 When commodity sources and vital supply routes are disrupted, prices tend to increase.